tamaskenez/imgui-cmake/README.md

 `imgui` has been designed to be used without CMake or any other build tool, by simply adding the `imgui` source files to your project.

-But in case it fits your workflow better you can use `imgui` just like any other CMake-enabled library.
+In case it fits your workflow better you can use `imgui` just like any other CMake-enabled library.
 To allow for the same customization features (`imconfig.h`) as without CMake, `imgui` will be added to your project as a set of source files and not as an actual compiled library.

 The [`imgui`](https://github.com/ocornut/imgui) repository is referred as a submodule.

+This repo contains a test script `./cmake-testbuild.sh` which builds the `imgui` CMake-project (this directory) then builds the OpenGL/GLFW examples in separate build trees.
+The script is tested on MacOSX, Linux, Windows.
+The `imgui` library itself (which has no OpenGL and GLFW dependencies) will work on a wider range of platforms.

 Usage:
 ------